 The conference is a unique opportunity to network and to learn about trends and best practice in delivering management education around the globe.

-Previous GBSN conferences have been held in the US, France, Kenya, South Africa, Mexico, India, Tunisia, and Spain.
+Previous GBSN conferences have been held in the U.S., France, Kenya, South Africa, Mexico, India, Tunisia, Spain, Philippines and Ghana.

 Host a GBSN Annual Conference